dbetel/HPCS_LUAD/README.md

 Note: the original code was run on an Intel OS X 64-bit architecture.
 To recreate the figures, statistics, and cluster labeling for Part 1 will require a native Intel 64-bit OS X installation; use the Part1.osx64-native.yml file below.

 _Part1.osx64-native.yml_ - Conda package list used to analyze data from Part 1.
 Use "conda env create -f Part1.osx64-native.yml" to recreate the environment used to analyze the data in from this section.
 Data originally run on a conda environment within an Intel 64-bit Mac OS X environment.
-Rosetta emulation will fail with 02_Marjanovic.ipynb file.
+	- Note: Rosetta emulation will fail at the Palantir step with 02_Marjanovic.ipynb file due to underlying library requirements; also there will be slight differences on cluster labels necessitating manual intervention and evaluation.

 _Part1.other.yml_ - Conda package that will allow installation on Apple Silicon machines.
-Use "conda env create -f Part1.osx64-native.yml" to recreate the environment.
-Differences will occur between cluster generation and labeling due to differences in the default calculations for the underlying packages.
+Use "conda env create -f Part1.other.yml" to recreate the environment.
+Differences will occur between cluster generation and labeling due to differences in the default calculations for the underlying packages and thus manual intervention will be required.

 ![Part I Summary Image](Part1_Overview.png)

 **_Marjanovic\_et\_al\_2020_** - Contains the Jupyter notebook to process the data from Marjanovic*, Hofree*, Chan* et al., Cancer Cell 2020.
 A prerequisite to classify the cell states required to generate the figures in the paper.
-Creates data for Extended Data Fig. 6 and 13.
+Creates data for Extended Data Fig. 4 and 8.
 Note: the original data was analyzed using a native Intel 64-bit OS X environment.
 An emulated environment or arm64 environment will produce different clusterings, etc. which will necessitate the need for manual curation of cluster labeling.

 **_IGO14143_-Validation of Reporter** - Contains the Jupyter notebook to process FACS sorted 16 week _KP Slc4a11<sup>MCD/+</sup> Hipp11<sup>GGCB/+<sup>_ tumors traced for 2 weeks post Tamoxifen.
-Generates data for Figure 1, validation of the _Slc4a11<sup>MCD/+</sup>_ reporter.
+Generates data for Extended Data Figure 2, validation of the _Slc4a11<sup>MCD/+</sup>_ reporter.

 **_tracing_** - Contains the Jupyter notebooks to process _KP Slc4a11<sup>MCD/+</sup> Rosa26<sup>mTmG/+</sup>_ tumors used in tracing experiments.
    1. **_IGO15600_** - Contains the Jupyter notebook to process FACS sorted 14 week _KP Slc4a11<sup>MCD/+</sup> Rosa26<sup>mTmG/+</sup>_ tumors traced for 2 weeks post Tamoxifen.